trenz-gmbh/TRENZ.Lib.RazorMail/README.md

 ## Sending

-The library currently contains providers for sending via the classic System.Net.Mail, or via SmtpKit.
+Depending on which NuGet package you've picked above, you get a backend for sending either via the classic `System.Net.Mail`, or via `MailKit`/MimeKit.
+In the below, replace `YourMailSender` with either `SystemNetMailSender` or `MailKitMailSender`.

 To wrap it all up: